 Two further timbers were then cut to 1400mm in length and placed between the front and back posts and then screwed down in to the corner upright timbers.
 We also had to notch these slightly so they sat around each post.

 The same was then done for the front edge and also for the rear edge.

-Although we set out to build a new compost heap using box profile roofing sheets for the simple reason that they will last much longer than timber we have in fact used a fair bit of timber in our design.
+Although we set out to build a new compost bin using box profile roofing sheets for the simple reason that they will last much longer than timber we have in fact used a fair bit of timber in our design.

 Fortunately all of the timbers are fairly easy to get to, in time as they degrade they can simply be unscrewed or removed and replaced as and when required.